I am entrusted with the gifts of God.

 So what do we do?

 A Course in Miracles suggests this is not such a bad place to be.
-Note that it doesn’t say it’s a fun or a happy or a painless place to be – quite the opposite in fact (M-4.A.5:2-3).
+Note that it doesn’t say it’s a fun, happy or painless place to be – quite the opposite in fact (M-4.A.5:2-3).
 But it does suggest that once we reach this particular branch of the road, something useful and helpful is at last possible.

 Your ancient fear has come upon you now, and justice has caught up with you at last.
 Christ’s hand has touched your shoulder, and you feel that you are not alone.
 You even think the miserable self you thought was you may not be your Identity.
 Perhaps God’s Word is truer than you own.
 Perhaps his gifts to you are real (W-pI.166.9:1-5).